 Unlike grantors or trustees, a beneficiary has no age requirement.
 A beneficiary can be an infant, a charity, or even a pet animal.
 It is necessary to have a beneficiary for a trust to exist, as under Colorado law a trust and its terms must be for the benefit of its beneficiaries.

 Trusts can be an excellent tool for crafting your estate plan.
 The robust features of a trust bring some complex possibilities to your estate plan.
-Contact Anzen Legal Group today to book a free consultation and decide if a trust is right for you and your family.
+Contact Anzen Legal Group today to book a consultation and decide if a trust is right for you and your family.